-Clause 6 of the Service Level Procedure: Metering Data Provision Services sets out MDP's obligations in relation to system architecture and administration.
-If a system failure occurs the MDP must ensure that its metering data services database is restored to operational service within the required timeframe in accordance with clause 6.3.5 of the above Procedure.
+Clause 6 of the Service Level Procedure: Metering Data Provision Provider Services sets out an MDP's' obligations in relation to system architecture and administration. -If a system failure occurs the MDP must ensure that its metering data services database is restored to operational service within the required timeframe in accordance with clause 6.3.5 of the above Procedure.

-Clause 7.10.2 of the NER sets out MDPs' obligations in relation to metering data management and storage.
-If an MDP's metering data fails to meet the required validation rules prescribed in Metrology Procedure Part B: Metering Data Validation, Substitution and Estimation AEMO will estimate and substitute the affected data in accordance with clause 7.11.2(c) of the NER and the MSATS Procedure: MDM Procedures.
+Clause 7.10.2 of the NER sets out each MDP's' obligations in relation to metering data management and storage. -If an MDP's metering data fails to meet the required validation rules prescribed in Metrology Procedure Part B: Metering Data Validation, Substitution and Estimation AEMO will estimate and substitute the affected data in accordance with clause 7.11.2(c) of the NER and the MSATS Procedure: MDM Procedures.